johartadi23/johartadi23.github.io/_pages/about.md

   }
 </style>

-My name is Jonathan.
-I'm a Berkeley Haas MFE with a compulsive need to turn unanswered questions into regression tables.
+Welcome.
+I'm an Indonesian student with a hobby of turning unanswered questions into regression tables.

 Most of my work is some version of the same problem: a messy, high-dimensional world that needs a cleaner model.
 Event studies on export bans.
 NLP on a million employee reviews.
 Credit frameworks stress-tested against a moving rate environment.
 The methods vary.
 The curiosity doesn't.